01-edu/public/subjects/AI.GO/listed/README.md

 - You must `swap` the first and second element of the provided `swapComponents` array using a variable `temp`.

-_Hint: Use a `temp` variable to store the first element, assign the second element to the first, and then assign `temp` to the second element to complete the swap._
+_Hint: Use a `temp` variable to store the first element, you must modify the array swapComponents, not create a new one !_

 Example: